veltzer/demos-orc-k8s/exercises/11_first_job/exercise.md

 * Delete your job with:
     `$ kubectl delete jobs.batch [yourjobname]`

 Notice that in the exercise so far the job lives in your cluster forever.
-You may want to get ridd of this job after some time.
+You may want to get rid of this job after some time.
 So here is the second part:

 * Use `ttlSecondsAfterFinished: 100` in your `job.yaml` so that the job gets erased automatically after a certain time.
 * See that it works.